 His particular interests locally are similar to those of his well-known predecessor Gitte Dawson MBE:

 Neil is always keen to hear from residents - with problems he might help you solve, or just suggestions as to how things could be done better.
-He, with help from Gitte and others, publishes an occasional local newsletter - FOCUS (see above) - to keep residents informed.
-If you would like to read the latest one, you may download it from the bottom of this page.
+He and Matt, with help from Gitte and others, publish an occasional local newsletter - FOCUS (see above) - to keep residents informed.
+If you would like to see some early examples, you may download some from the bottom of this page.
 If you could help deliver FOCUS in your road, Neil would be very pleased to hear from you.
-Also, as mentioned above, he keeps in touch on an almost daily basis with many people in his ward by e-mail; please let him know if you would like to join his general news list.
+Also, as mentioned above, he keeps in touch with many people in his ward by e-mail.

 You can contact Neil on –

 Tel: 07762 245105

 His postal address is –